Formal Verification of Noisy Quantum Reinforcement Learning Policies: Discussion

 The resulting noise–safety profiles guide hardware selection~\cite{phalak2025qualiti}.
 If, for example, a policy remains safe up to a depolarizing rate of $p=0.05$, practitioners can choose devices whose gate fidelities meet this requirement and allocate error budgets accordingly.

-A fundamental tension underlies any classical verification of quantum systems~\cite{babbush2025grand,meyer2022survey,bowles2024better}: if a circuit is small enough to compute efficiently, one might question the benefit of quantum execution; if it is too large, classical verification becomes too costly~\cite{DBLP:journals/corr/abs-2410-12660}.

-Nevertheless, \emph{QVerifier} targets a \emph{sweet spot}: trained QRL policies that run efficiently on quantum hardware but would be far too slow for real-time execution on classical devices, while still remaining computable on classical hardware for model checking, where extended computation time is acceptable.
-However, this sweet spot remains to be demonstrated in practice; characterizing its boundaries and showing that relevant problems fall within it is essential for validating \emph{QVerifier's} real-world applicability.

-When full environment verification is infeasible, \emph{QVerifier} still supports targeted debugging.
+When full environment verification is infeasible~\cite{DBLP:conf/setta/GrossJJP22}, \emph{QVerifier} still supports targeted debugging.
 Practitioners can analyze critical regions of the state space to locate unsafe behaviors.

-Another advantage of \emph{QVerifier} is that it can also be used to analyze different QRL policy designs~\cite{meyer2022survey}, enabling systematic comparisons~\cite{bowles2024better} of how architectural choice, such as circuit depth~\cite{fosel2021quantum}, encoding schemes~\cite{rath2024quantum}, or measurement strategies~\cite{li2001quantum}, impact robustness under noise~\cite{DBLP:journals/corr/abs-2410-21117} and adherence to safety requirements, including for smaller quantum circuits.
+A fundamental tension underlies any classical verification of quantum systems~\cite{babbush2025grand,meyer2022survey,bowles2024better}: if a circuit is small enough to compute efficiently, one might question the benefit of quantum execution; if it is too large, classical verification becomes too costly~\cite{DBLP:journals/corr/abs-2410-12660}. \emph{QVerifier} targets a \emph{sweet spot}: trained QRL policies that run efficiently on quantum hardware and are still computable on classical hardware for model checking.
+This enables \emph{QVerifier} to analyze different QRL policy designs~\cite{meyer2022survey}, allowing systematic comparisons~\cite{bowles2024better} of how architectural choices, such as circuit depth~\cite{fosel2021quantum}, encoding schemes~\cite{rath2024quantum}, or measurement strategies~\cite{li2001quantum}, impact robustness under noise~\cite{DBLP:journals/corr/abs-2410-21117} and adherence to safety requirements, including for smaller quantum circuits.
 Note that \emph{QVerifier} can also be used without quantum noise, which is particularly relevant for quantum-inspired reinforcement learning~\cite{habibi2025quantum} approaches that employ quantum formalizations in their classical policy design without requiring quantum hardware.

 Beyond its immediate applications, \emph{QVerifier} may inform the design of future quantum model checkers~\cite{baltazar2008quantum}.